awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **To create your cluster and worker nodes with `eksctl`**

 1. Choose a tab below that matches your workload requirements\.
-If you only intend to run Linux workloads on your cluster, choose **Linux**\.
-If you want to run Linux and Windows workloads on your cluster, choose **Windows**\.
+If you only intend to run Linux workloads on your cluster, choose **Cluster with Linux\-only workloads**\.
+If you want to run Linux and Windows workloads on your cluster, choose **Cluster with Linux and Windows workloads**\.

 ------
-#### [ Linux ]
+#### [ Cluster with Linux\-only workloads ]

-   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.7.0`\.
+   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.10.0`\.
 You can check your version with the following command:

    ```
    eksctl version